manticoresoftware/manticoresearch/manual/Miscellaneous_tools.md

 spelldump ru.dict ru.aff ru.txt .1251
 ```

-The result file will contain a list of all the words in the dictionary, sorted alphabetically, in the format of a wordforms file.
-This can be used to tailor it to your specific needs.
-An example of what the result file could look like:
+The resulting file will list all the words from the dictionary, arranged alphabetically and formatted like a wordforms file.
+You can then modify this file as per your specific requirements.
+Here's a sample of what the output file might look like:

 ```bash
 zone > zone